-The clickety-click of the departures sign cuts through the continuous murmur, as three trains switch to “boarding” status.
+The clickety-click of the departures sign cuts through the continuous murmur, as three trains switch to status “boarding.”
 I am overwhelmed by the sounds of the stampede of travelers rushing to get in line, a noise that begins to die down as the travelers feed into the descending escalators at the edges of the large room.
 Off the newly evacuated floors of Penn Station emerges a couple in their eighties, inching their way towards the tall information man standing to my right.
-The old man sports a freshly bought baseball cap with a crisp brim and an emblem that I do not recognize.
+The do not recognize.
 It sits awkwardly on his head, too much space left at the top.
 I know that he has never worn a hat before.

 I look back at the information man, who now shifts the weight back and forth from his heels to the balls of his feet.
 I try to detect any sign of remorse, but my attempts are futile, and soon I am wracked with a new preoccupation.
 I have always been aware of the diversity that makes up New York, and I had always believed that there was something about being a New Yorker that bridged the differences between diverse groups.
 But as I reflected on the way in which the information man purposely created distance between himself and the old Hispanic man, I began to see a different reality: perhaps New Yorkers create division between groups and establish an “other” (a person or group that opposes a certain ideal) as a tool of successful living.
 But what is in the nature of “otherness” and in the nature of New York and its citizens that calls for this division?
 And what are the consequences, for both society and the individual, of acknowledging “otherness”?